luishfonseca/lhf.pt/web/content/posts/demystifying-nixos-basic-flake.md

 rm *.qcow2; nixos-rebuild build-vm --flake .#myhost && result/bin/run-*-vm
 ```

-This command will build a virtual machine image for our `myhost` configuration and run it using QEMU/KVM.
+The command will build a virtual machine image for our `myhost` configuration and run it using QEMU/KVM.
+The run script will search for a virtual disk image and create it if missing, so we need to remove it to ensure we always have a fresh start.

 If everything goes well, you should be logged in as the `demo` user.

 ## Splitting the configuration